The Amorous Adventures of Moll Flanders: Moll's Independence

 In the original text, Moll is shown as trying to gain her own independence.
 From a young age she mentions she wants to be a 'gentlewoman,' not knowing the word's true meaning (prostitute), thinking that she would be providing for herself through honest work.
 Throughout the text, she attempts to gain social status and wealth through various marriages and cons, all of which end up failing in the end.
 She then turns to stealing in order to gain wealth, but is eventually caught.
 She then repents her sins and convinces a minister of this, leading to her being released and sent to the Colonies with her Lancashire husband.
 Once in the Colonies, Moll learns that her mother left her a plantation, which her son oversees for her.
 In the end, Moll and her husband (Jemmy) return to London to live out their final years, using the inheritance which Moll's mother left her and the money her son makes on the plantation.
 This sets Moll up as a very independent female character because she and her husband profit off of what comes from Moll's side and her inheritance.
 Instead of Moll being reliant on her husband's money, which was the norm of the time period, she instead provides funds for their mutual growth and life.

 In the film, Moll's independence is fairly similar to her independence in the text.
 She wants from a young age to be someone who provides for herself.
 As a result, she attempts to woo several men who she believes to be very wealthy so she can marry them and live comfortably.
 Each attempt goes horribly wrong.
 She eventually resorts to stealing to try to make money for herself.
 This is not that different from the book but when Moll gets caught, she is not released because of her repentance.
-She is released because her current husband sees her and dies from shock, leaving Moll with an inheritance which she uses to buy herself and several other prisoners their freedom.
+She is released because her current husband (George Sanders) sees her and dies from shock, leaving Moll with an inheritance which she uses to buy herself and several other prisoners their freedom.
 She and the released prisoners then make their way on a ship heading to the Colonies where Moll then marries Jemmy who she marries for love.
 They both then go right back to stealing instead of repenting for their sins at the end of the film.